Mikhail Baryshnikov: 1974: Defection to Canada

-Baryshnikov's talent was obvious from his youth, but being 5' 5" (165 cm) or 5' 6" (168 cm) tall—shorter than most dancers—he could not tower over a ballerina en pointe and was therefore relegated to secondary parts.
+Baryshnikov's talent was obvious from his youth, but being 5' 5" (165 cm) or 5' 6" (168 cm) tall—shorter than most male ballet dancers—he could not tower over a ballerina en pointe and was therefore relegated to secondary parts.
 More frustrating to him, the Soviet dance world hewed closely to 19th-century traditions and deliberately shunned Western choreographers, whose work Baryshnikov glimpsed in occasional tours and films.
 His main reason for leaving the Soviet Union was to work with these innovators.

 On June 29, 1974, in Toronto while on tour with the Bolshoi, Baryshnikov defected, requesting political asylum in Canada.
 As recalled by John Fraser, a ballet critic from Toronto who helped Baryshnikov to escape, Fraser wrote down phone numbers of people on a small piece of paper and hid it under his wedding ring.
 At a banquet after one show he managed to distract the KGB officer who followed Baryshnikov as an interpreter and gave Baryshnikov the paper.
-Soon he joined the National Ballet of Canada for a brief time in a guest role.
+Soon, Baryshnikov joined the National Ballet of Canada for a brief time in a guest role.
 He also announced that he would not return to the USSR.
 He later said that Christina Berlin, an American friend, helped engineer his defection during his 1970 tour of London.
 His first televised performance after coming out of temporary seclusion in Canada was with the National Ballet of Canada in La Sylphide.
 He then went to the United States.
 In December 1975, he and his dance partner Natalia Makarova featured prominently in an episode of the BBC television series Arena.

 In the first two years after his defection, he danced for no fewer than 13 different choreographers, including Jerome Robbins, Glen Tetley, Alvin Ailey, and Twyla Tharp.
 "It doesn't matter if every ballet is a success or not", he told New York Times dance critic Anna Kisselgoff in 1976.
 "The new experience gives me a lot."
 He cited his fascination with the ways Ailey mixed classical and modern technique and his initial discomfort when Tharp insisted he incorporate eccentric personal gestures in dance.